Michal-Atlas/DawnStorm/modules/magic-arcane.md

 - **Convenient Magic**: You may cast spells with up to 5 Mana without spending any
 - **Mindlink**:

-### Druid [Acolyte + Hunter]

-### Vedmak [Hunter + Acolyte]

-You hunt magical beasts

-Abilities:

-- **Beast Form**: By touching a part of a dead magical beast, you may assume its form.
-You gain all its abilities and its Body Stat, however when you turn back, all Scars and spent Stats are applied to you.
-If this would kill you, you fall unconscious instead.
-- **Beast's wine**: You have `Resistance` against blood based poisons

 ### Warmage [4 - Mage + Squire]

 Abilities: